 The legal rules governing lawful policing can be complex and highly dependent on the situation.
-The following discussion is intended to provide just a basic summary of key principles that apply in various contexts – principles that apply generally, in public, in a car, and at home.
-All real-life situations, however, must be carefully analyzed in light of all the facts and applicable law.
+The following discussion is intended to provide just a basic summary of key principles that apply in various contexts – principles that apply.
+All real-life situations must be carefully analyzed in light of all the facts and applicable law.

 A police officer is permitted to stop a person based on reasonable suspicion, which means specific and articulable facts that lead the officer to think that a person is involved in a crime.
 A hunch, a gut feeling, or vague suspicions are not enough.